Apaquet37/PiTrebuchet/README.md

 ## Documentation: ##
 **Things we've learned:**

-In the midst of trying to sort through some mates to find an error, I realized that things would be so much easier if I had named my mates.
+E: In the midst of trying to sort through some mates to find an error, I realized that things would be so much easier if I had named my mates.
 Making that change has been helpful and has allowed me to troubleshoot more easily, especially as I add more and more pieces and more and more mates.

 <img src="Media/NamingMates.png" width="300">